szepeviktor/w3-total-cache-fixed/PULL_REQUEST_TEMPLATE.md

 Thank you for proposing a fix!
-Please make sure you describe the issue, your use case, and elaborate on why your solution is an adequate one.
+Please make sure you describe the issue, provide a use case, and elaborate on why your solution is an adequate one.

-#### In Summary:
+In Summary:

 1. What is the problem?
-1. Where is the cause?
+2. Where is the cause?
-1. How was it solved?
+3. How was it solved?